Home Blog Advice Should I Play High School or Club Soccer?

 Coaching and Training

 Club soccer, on the other hand, typically has more experienced coaches who can provide more specialized training and help players develop their skills.
-This can be especially beneficial if you are looking to play at a higher level.
-The coaches are probably on salary.
+This can be especially beneficial if you are looking to play in college.
+The coaches are probably on a salary so the quality of their coaching is important.

 Competition